An appraisal is investigation leading to an opinion of value.

-One of the least common approaches in appraising houses is the Income Approach, which is commonly used to find the worth of a property based on what an investor would pay based on the capital produced by the building.
+One of the least common approaches in appraising residential properties is the Income Approach, which is commonly used to determine the value of a property based on what an investor would pay based on the income produced by the building.

-The most important point of an appraiser's job is to provide an unbiased, professional opinion of market value to help out with financial transactions.
+The most important point of an appraiser's job is to offer an unbiased, professional opinion of market value to help out with financial transactions.

 If you are applying for a loan.